-From: Janette R. Hill, Ph.D.

-Chair, Faculty Affairs Committee
+From: C. Brock Woodson, Ph.D., Chair, Faculty Affairs Committee

-Re: Proposed Revisions to the Lecturer Appointment and Promotion Guidelines
+Re: Proposed Revisions to the UGA Guidelines for Appointment and Promotion of Lecturers

-On behalf of the Faculty Affairs Committee (FAC), I am sending the Proposed Revisions to the Lecturer Appointment and Promotion Guidelines for your consideration and hopefully to send to the University Council for consideration during the September meeting.
+On behalf of the Faculty Affairs Committee (FAC), I am sending proposed revisions to the UGA Guidelines for Appointment and Promotion of Lecturers for your consideration and hopefully to send to the University Council for consideration during the September meeting.
+I discuss the development of the proposed policy revisions below.